Our website uses cookies for statistical purposes.

 • Board of Directors: This is the executive body of the JSC, responsible for managing the company’s operations and making strategic decisions.
 It is elected by the shareholders’ general meeting and typically consists of between three and eleven members.
 The Board of Directors appoints a Chairman, a Vice Chairman, and a CEO to manage the day-to-day operations of the company;

 • Supervisory Board: This is a separate body from the Board of Directors, responsible for monitoring the Board’s performance and ensuring that the company complies with legal and ethical standards.
-It consists of between three and five members, who are appointed by the shareholders’ general meeting;
+It consists of three and five members, who are appointed by the shareholders’ general meeting;

 • CEO (Chief Executive Officer): This is the top executive of the JSC, responsible for managing the company’s day-to-day operations.
 The CEO is appointed by the Board of Directors and is typically the highest-ranking employee of the company;

 The organizational management structure of a JSC in Vietnam is designed to ensure that the company is run efficiently and ethically, with appropriate checks and balances in place to prevent abuses of power or conflicts of interest.
 If you are interested in starting a joint stock company in Vietnam, the services of our company incorporation consultants are at your disposal.
-They can also offer you detailed information about the organizational management structure of a Vietnamese JSC.
+They can also offer you detailed information about the organizational management structure of a Vietnamese JSC

 Besides JSC, you can also consult our agents if you are interested in opening a branch in Vietnam.